Ramsay G. Najjar: Education

 Najjar was known for his contribution to the Lebanese Academy of Fine Arts.
 He was also known for his books such as Arab Philosophy Through History (published 1977), So That God Comes Back to Lebanon and The Right Not to Remain Silent.

-He died from COVID-19 complications in Beirut on 19 November 2020, aged 68, during the COVID-19 pandemic in Lebanon.
-After his death, Elie Jabre, chief executive officer of DDB Lebanon tributed Ramzi for his contributions to the advertising industry in Lebanon.
+He died from COVID-19 complications in Beirut, on 19 November 2020, aged 68, amidst the COVID-19 pandemic in Lebanon.
+After his death, Elie Jabre, chief executive officer of DDB Lebanon tributed Ramsay for his contributions to the advertising industry in Lebanon.